atlas-trips/atlas-mobile/README.md

 # atlas-mobile

 Mobile counterpart for the atlas-trips website.
-Built using React-Native, and utilizes async storage to display data offline.
+Built using React-Native, utilizes async storage to display data offline.